 Peace is the word at Fairfield University

 The contest is designed to encourage discussion of how the imaginative and original language of poetry relates to the creation of peace.
-It provides an opportunity for young writers to express their own concepts of peace through the creative act of writing.
-Some students submitted poems composed in Spanish, a first for the contest.
+It gives young writers a chance to express their own concepts of peace through the creative act of writing.

-The Poetry for Peace Contest was announced in September 2011.
+The Poetry for Peace Contest was announced in September 2012.
 Entries were submitted in November and judged by a committee of faculty and students from the English and Modern Languages and Literatures departments and the Graduate School of Education and Allied Professions.
+Jerelyn Johnson, Ph.D, associate professor of Modern Languages and Literatures, and Peter Bayers, Ph.D., associate professor of English, chaired the committee.

 The children's entries were placed into three divisions, Kindergarten-2nd grades, 3rd-5th grades, and 6th-8th grades.
 First, second, and third place winners were selected, as well as some 'judges' favorites' for each category.